 Because the drugs are legal — to those who have prescriptions — there is less of a stigma about prescription drug use among college students that selling or sharing such drugs is wrong.
 They’re sometimes just seen as performance-enhancers, like an athlete taking steroids for the big game.
 Some students may self-diagnose, believing because they’re having a hard time focusing on a project that they must have ADHD.

 Because ADHD drugs are Schedule II, concerned highly addictive by the DEA, it’s a felony to deal them.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to a Intake Coordinator

 Dangers of Non-Medical Drugs